fereshtehloghmani/LPIC1/README.md

  5  Init program start the service, other programs, ... (web server, graphical interface, networking, etc.)

 ## Firmware: BIOS  -  UEFI
+   bios is old version and first need MBR
+   UEFI is new version of firmware

+ ## BootLoader (GRUB)